10 Most Green Neighborhoods in Calgary

 Silver Springs

-"The ravine" or "the gully" lies in the Bowmont Natural Area in this community in Northwest Calgary.
-Here you'll find off-leash areas for your four-legged friend as well as hiking trails, picnic areas, playgrounds and sports fields.
-Silver Springs is also home to the Silver Springs botanical gardens!
+“The ravine” or “the gully” lies in the Bowmont Natural Area in this community in Northwest Calgary.
+Here you’ll find off-leash areas for your four-legged friend as well as hiking trails, picnic areas, playgrounds and sports fields.
+Silver Springs is located near Centre Avenue, providing easy access to both the Southeast and Northeast areas of Calgary.

 Aspen Woods is a relatively new community in West Calgary.
 It includes the Westside Recreation Centre, access to the Bow Trail, and many other outdoor opportunities.
 It’s also extremely close to popular 17th Avenue were you can easily walk to restaurants, boutiques, entertainment venues and more.